CorMazz/cormazz.github.io/_posts/2024-09-22-dance-dj-assistant.md

 # Features

-Tempo Organization: Automatically organizes tracks based on beats-per-minute (BPM) to fit a designated profile.
+**Tempo Organization**: Automatically organizes tracks based on beats-per-minute (BPM) to fit a designated profile.
-Spotify Integration: Syncs seamlessly with Spotify, allowing DJs to access and modify their playlists.
+**Spotify Integration**: Syncs seamlessly with Spotify, allowing DJs to access and modify their playlists.
-User-Friendly Interface: Built with Flask and optimized for ease of use, the web interface provides DJs with quick access to playlist management tools.
+**User-Friendly Interface**: Built with Flask and optimized for ease of use, the web interface provides DJs with quick access to playlist management tools.

 ## Technologies Used